digimonkeys/Front-end-Developer-Interview-Questions/README.md

   - What’s the difference between an Element and a Component in React?
 * When would you use a Class Component over a Functional Component?
     The class component should be used when I know that the class will have its own state.
+    And when I want to use lifecycle methods.
     The function component can be used when the component has no state, I can use eg. const, arrow function or other ES6 syntax features.